-- The fresh water system consists of the fresh water holding tank, fresh water connections, water pump, outside shower assembly (if so equipped), water heater, faucets, tub/ shower, and water purification system (if so equipped). - □ The waste water system consists of the waste water holding tank, sewage holding tank, drains and toilet.
+- ☐ The fresh water system consists of the fresh water holding tank, faucets and connections, water pump, outside shower assembly (if so equipped), water heater, tub/shower, and water purification system (if so equipped). - ☐ The waste water system consists of the waste water and sewage holding tank(s), drains and toilet.